 It’s time to deploy the online shop application.
 Use the forked store-ui repo from the GitLab Group.
 (Hint: You can build the application on your local system due to less resoures on EC2 Instances on VM and send the build files through SCP or PSCP tool).

 What are the steps to deploy the app with Apache server on the AWS EC2 Instance?

+1st step we connect from our local device to ec2 by writing this command from our command line.